Contents

 Dahshur

-DaschleLocated about 40 kilometers south of Cairo, the Bent Pyramid and Red Pyramid here date a bit earlier than the Giza Pyramid Complex and are representative of the early Fourth Dynasty of Ancient Egypt, with the Red Pyramid being the first true smooth pyramid of Ancient Egypt.
+Dahshur is located about 40 kilometers south of Cairo.
+The Bent Pyramid and the Red Pyramid here are older than the Pyramids of Giza and are representative works from the early Fourth Dynasty of ancient Egypt.
+The Red Pyramid is the first true smooth-sided pyramid in ancient Egypt.

 Dahshur private car or guided tours